beingcvdosa/tasks/task 2/README.md

     timestamp DATETIME NOT NULL
 );

-Update the backend/server.js file with your MySQL credentials (if different from default): javascript
+### Update the backend/server.js file with your MySQL credentials (if different from default):

 const db = mysql.createConnection({
 host: 'localhost',
 user: 'root',
 password: 'yourpassword', // Replace with your MySQL password
 database: 'notes_db',
 });

-Start the Backend
+### Start the Backend
 Run the Express server:

 npm start
 The backend will be running at http://localhost:5000.